 While frequent absences have a negative impact on learning, we recognise that is sometimes inevitable that pupils will miss school for a variety of reasons.
-In the case of planned absences, please inform the Principal in advance.
-Please do not ask for permission for a family holiday in term time, as we are not permitted to authorise absences of this nature.
+In the case of planned absences, such as medical/dental appointment please notify the school.
+Please note that school are not permitted to authorise family holidays during term-time.